A. J. Allen: University career

+Professional career

 Allen re-signed with the Roughriders on December 14, 2021.
 He was placed on injured reserve on June 17, 2022, and activated from injured reserve on July 28.
-He dressed in 12 games during the 2012 season, recording six defensive tackles and six special teams tackles.
+He dressed in 12 games during the 2022 CFL season, recording six defensive tackles and six special teams tackles.
 Allen dressed in all 18 games in 2023, accumulating 19 defensive tackles, 19 special teams tackles, and one pass breakup.
 He dressed in all 18 games for the second consecutive season, starting two, in 2024, totaling seven defensive tackles, 22 special teams tackles, and one interception that he returned 48 yards for a touchdown.
 His 22 special teams tackles tied for the league lead that year.
 Allen had a workout with the Denver Broncos of the National Football League in December 2024.
+He dressed in all 18 games for the third straight year, starting 17, in 2025, posting 87 defensive tackles, four special teams tackles, four sacks, three forced fumbles, three interceptions for 10 yards, and five pass breakups.
+He lead the team in tackles during the 2025 season.
+On November 16, 2025, Saskatchewan won the 112th Grey Cup against the Montreal Alouettes by a score of 25–17.

+Allen became a free agent upon the expiry of his contract on February 10, 2026.
+On February 11, it was announced that he had signed a two-year contract with the Ottawa Redblacks.